openSVM/opensvm/COMMIT_MESSAGE.md

-# Fix Netlify Deployment Errors and Update Build Configuration
+# Workspace Protocol Fix

-This PR addresses persistent Netlify deployment errors and updates the build configuration:
+This PR addresses the Netlify deployment error related to workspace protocol dependencies:

 ## Issues Fixed

-1. Updated Netlify build configuration in `netlify.toml`:
+1. Removed `bun.lock` file:
-   - Added `npm install --legacy-peer-deps` to the build command
+   - The Netlify build was failing with "Unsupported URL Type 'workspace:'" error
-   - This resolves dependency conflicts that may be causing build failures
+   - This error occurs when using Bun's lock file in an npm-based build environment

-2. Verified code fixes in:
+   - Removing bun.lock allows Netlify to use npm's dependency resolution

-   - `components/search/AIResponsePanel.tsx` - Confirmed bracket notation for '24hrChange'
+2. Updated build configuration:
-   - `lib/xcom-search.ts` - Confirmed syntax is correct
+   - Maintained the `--legacy-peer-deps` flag in netlify.toml
-   - `components/transaction-graph/TransactionGraph.tsx` - Confirmed React Hook dependencies
+   - Ensured clean dependency installation without workspace protocol conflicts

 ## Testing

-The fixes have been validated locally to ensure they resolve the syntax and parsing errors that were preventing successful deployment.
+The fix has been validated locally to ensure it resolves the workspace protocol error that was preventing successful deployment.

 ## Impact

 These changes should allow the Netlify deployment to proceed without the previous errors by:
-1. Ensuring proper installation of dependencies with peer dependency conflicts
+1. Eliminating incompatible lock file formats
-2. Maintaining the syntax fixes for the identified parsing errors
+2. Ensuring proper npm-based dependency resolution
-3. Providing a more robust build process for future deployments
+3. Maintaining the existing build command with legacy peer dependency support